therion86/framework/README.md

 ### 8. Register module classes
 In your ModuleFactory you can add handler or other classes by adding them onto the DI-Container: ``$this->di->getContainer()->register(ExampleHandler::class)``

+If you only fill the first parameter of the register function then in code you have to call the load function with this name.

+You can decorate the classname.
+You have to call the register function with a second parameter.
+The first Parameter now is the Label and the second is the exactly className.
+For example: ```->register(SomeInterface::class, YourClass::class)```.
+You can load now YourClass by loading thie interface: ```->load(SomeInterface::class)```

 If there are dependencies to other classes you need to register them before.

 ### 9. Register Routes